fernandostc/v1-ztsa-workshop/content/40_ZTSAInternetAccess/ZTSA-InternetAccess1.md

 Now its time to access malicious URLs and download malicious files.
 You can do this test using the files available on https://wicar.org/test-malware.html.

-> Creating the Internet Access Control rule and testing the effectiviness of this component.
+<b>- Creating the Internet Access Control rule and testing the effectiviness of this component.</b>

 {{< youtube id="-EwlmWmN3WU" >}}